-1. Outdoor Advertising 10 Public Amenities

-2. Animal Pound 11 Public Meeting & gatherings

-3. Cemetery & Crematoria 12 Public Roads

-4. Fire Prevention 13 Standing Rules & Order of the Council and its Committees

-5. Property Encroachment 14 Storm Water Management

-6. Nuisance 15 Street Trading

-7. Parking Ground 16 Public Transport.
+1. Outdoor Advertising 10 Public Amenities 2.
+Animal Pound 11 Public Meeting & gatherings 3.
+Cemetery & Crematoria 12 Public Roads 4.
+Fire Prevention 13 Standing Rules & Order of the Council and its Committees 5.
+Property Encroachment 14 Storm Water Management 6.
+Nuisance 15 Street Trading 7.
+Parking Ground 16 Public Transport.
 8. Park & Open Public Spaces 17 Credit Controls and Debt collection bylaw.

-9 Pollution Control
+9 Pollution Control 18 Waste Management By Law

-3.8.18.
-GOOD GOVERNANCE AND PUBLIC PARTICIPATION ANALYSIS
+3.14.4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION ANALYSIS

 Section 16 (1) of the Municipality Systems Act requires municipalities to develop a culture of municipal governance that compliments formal representative government with a system of participatory local government.
-As such, Mkhambathini Municipality has adopted a ward committee system and established such structures in all 7 municipal wards.
+As such, the municipality has adopted a ward committee system and established such structures in all 7 municipal wards.
 The ward committees represent diverse interests and serve as the means for public participation in the IDP and municipal affairs generally.

 The Ward Committees played a meaning full role during IDP/ Budget Izimbizo's as they outline the prioritization list of the communities per ward.
-The Municipality has utilised the services of Ward Committees to do research on Electricity Backlog on all wards and it also has utilised the ward committees to educate the community on the outbreak of the Covid-19 and emphasized the importance of the regulations and measure that need to take cognizance of the basic services of the community.
+The municipality has utilised the services of Ward Committees to do research on service delivery backlogs on all wards and it also has utilised the ward committees to educate the community on the outbreak of the Covid-19 and emphasize the importance of the regulations and measures that need to take cognizance of the basic services within the community.